Independent group finds new cholesterol drugs far too costly

 It would take a further price reduction to an annual cost of $2,177 in order to not have to try to limit patient use to keep overall health care cost growth within bounds, ICER concluded.

 The new injectable cholesterol fighters belong to a class known as PCSK9 inhibitors that in clinical trials lowered levels of "bad" LDL cholesterol by about 55-60 percent in patients who could not reduce their levels enough with inexpensive, widely-used statins, such as Lipitor, or those who could not tolerate statins.
-Ongoing studies will determine if they actually cut heart attacks as statins have been shown to do.
+Ongoing studies will determine if they actually cut heart attacks as statins have shown.

 Praluent from Regeneron Pharmaceuticals and Sanofi has a U.S. price of $14,600 for a year of treatment.
 Amgen Inc set an annual price of $14,100 for its Repatha.